U.S. bank profits plunge 70% on coronavirus loss provisioning

 The Federal Deposit Insurance Corporation reported that “deteriorating economic activity” caused lenders to write off delinquent debt and set aside billions of dollars to guard against future losses.
 Over half of all banks reported a profit decline, and 7.3% of lenders were unprofitable.

-The noncurrent loan rate rose 7.3% from the previous quarter, the biggest increase since 2010.
+The amount of non-current loans rose 7.3% from the previous quarter, the biggest increase since 2010.

 Despite the setbacks, FDIC Chairman Jelena McWilliams said banks had been able to effectively serve clients in the downturn, and were a “source of strength for the economy.”